vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 #### Replication watcher

-Replication watcher is a vstream that is started by the tabletserver.
+Replication watcher is a Vstream that is started by the tabletserver.
 It notifies subscribers when it encounters a DDL

 #### Version Tracker